 Memorials may be made to First Presbyterian Church, 650 Summers Ave, Orangeburg, SC 29115 or St. Paul's United Methodist Church, 1356 Amelia Street, Orangeburg, SC 29115.

-To plant a tree in memory of Azel "A.J."
-James Hutto, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Azel "A.J."
+James Hutto, please visit our floral store.